-Mugicha can be pretty hard to find outside of East Asia but in Japan it’s easily found as tea bags (hot beverages) or in bottles (cold beverages) from most stores or certain vending machines.
+Mugicha can be pretty hard to find outside of East Asia, but in Japan, it’s easily found as tea bags (hot beverages) or in bottles (cold beverages) from most stores or specific vending machines.
 A word of caution: gluten gets released during the brewing process, so it might be best to avoid it if you are particularly sensitive to gluten.

 Shiitake mushrooms, which are rich in vitamins and minerals, has been a commonly used ingredient in a variety of Japanese dishes for at least the last 800 years.
 But did you know that these mushrooms can also be used as a super healthy tea that comes with an enormous amount of incredible health benefits?
 After all, it’s commonly used in Japan as an effective cancer treatment.
 It also helps with stress reduction, boosting the immune system, improves blood circulation, increases natural energy levels, and lots more.
 Read more about these health benefits at organicfacts.

 You can buy shiitake at any good health store as either mushrooms or tea bags.
-If you can only get them as mushrooms, then simply chop them up and let them soak for a couple of minutes in hot water before drinking.
+If you can only get them as whole mushrooms, then chop them up and let them soak for a couple of minutes in hot water before drinking.

-Shogayu is a type of Japanese ginger tea and the word translates to ‘ginger hot water’.
-It’s excels at treating cold and flu symptoms which is why its most commonly consumed during the extremely cold winters in Japan.
+Shogayu is a type of Japanese ginger tea, and the word translates to ‘ginger hot water.’
+It excels at treating cold and flu symptoms, which is why its most commonly consumed during the freezing winters in Japan.

-Shogayu can be purchased at health stores or you can easily make your own.
-To make shogayu simply mix grated ginger pieces into a cup with either honey or syrup.
+Shogayu is generally available at health stores, or you can easily make your own.
+To make shogayu mix grated ginger pieces into a cup with either honey or syrup.
 Add hot water and stir well before consuming.

-Sobacha is a caffeine free, tartary buckwheat tea which is commonly consumed in China, Korea and Japan.
+Sobacha is a caffeine-free, tartary buckwheat tea that is commonly consumed in China, Korea, and Japan.
 It’s made by soaking buckwheat or roasted kernels in hot water and is a popular alternative to the green tea varieties.
-The health benefits from consuming sobacha mainly comes from its richness in antioxidants such as rutin and vitexin.
-These antioxidants results in improved blood circulation, prevention of leg edema and diabetes, among others.
+The health benefits from consuming sobacha mainly come from its richness in antioxidants such as rutin and vitexin.
+These antioxidants result in improved blood circulation, prevention of leg edema, and diabetes, among others.